moda20/TypeSchedulerBackend/README.md

 | CACHE_FILES_ROOT_PATH        | The directory inside the output folder that houses cache files                       | caches            |
 | OUTPUT_FILES_ROOT_PATH       | The directory inside the output folder that houses exported files                    | exported          |

 ## Development

 The Scheduler_backend is built using [Bun](https://bun.sh/) for the runtime and [Elysia](https://elysiajs.com/) for the server/API framework.
 The following are the most pertinent packages used in tandem with the above :

-- [Prisma](https://www.prisma.io/) for the ORM and migrations
+*- [Prisma](https://www.prisma.io/) for the ORM and migr*ations
 - [Pino](https://github.com/pinojs/pino) for logging
 - [Scheduler Manager](https://github.com/moda20/node-schedule-manager) for the CRON based scheduling

 ### Running backend locally

 To run the backend app locally :

 - Have bun installed : installation instructions [Bun.sh](https://bun.sh/docs/installation)
 - Clone the repo : `git clone https://github.com/moda20/scheduler_backend.git`
 - Install the dependencies : `bun install`